Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Delhi.

-The narrator, then just for fun, said if she opened the school he would come.
-This made Saheb very happy, and a few days later he came running and asked the narrator if her school was ready.
+The narrator, then just for fun, said that if she opened the school, he would come.
+This made Saheb very happy, and a few days later, he came running and asked the narrator if her school was ready.

-The narrator was a bit embarrassed for making a promise which she did not mean at all.
+The narrator was a bit embarrassed for making a promise that she did not mean at all.
 But the next moment she realised that she was not the only one who had made a promise.
-Every day promises are made which bring some kind of hope in the lives of the poor.
+Every day, promises are made that bring some kind of hope in the lives of the poor.
 But these promises are rarely kept.

 Q. Which word in the passage means the same as ‘empty /meaningless’?